What I learned from keynoting

 Here’s a photo of me on stage, grabbed from the video by Daniel Peter:

-I watched it this morning, ready to find something wrong with it and let my joy be marred, but no: it’s so me.
+I watched the video this morning, ready to find something wrong with it and let my joy be marred, but no: it’s so me.
 I just can’t believe I managed to be myself in front of that many people.

 Thank you for sharing the hope—and the fear!—of the experience with me.
 I feel some urge to summarize my approach, to make it useful.
 But so much of it was so personal.
 There’s a self-deprecating joke I started making early on in the process—that public speaking means facing your demons and looking good doing it.
 I’d revise that now to say this: public speaking is the art of facing your demons and finding a way to let them make you more present.
 In my case, talking with Edmond last week helped me realize how afraid I was of disappointing my team, which helped me realize how much I cared about what they thought, which helped me anchor on how much I cared about them and all the work we’d done together.
 That’s when I turned a corner down the road to celebration, and that’s where I’m living today.